MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

    `CN = WoodgroveCA`

-1. Create a policy OID rule, with protection level as multifactor authentication and value set to one of the policy OID’s in your certificate.
+1. Create a policy OID rule, with protection level as multifactor authentication and value set to one of the policy OIDs in your certificate.
 For example, 1.2.3.4.

    :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/policy-oid-rule.png" alt-text="Screenshot of the Policy OID rule.":::